coo-lang/coo/README.md

 $ ./test-cli test
 ```

-This command will run all test case in `test/`.
+This command will run all test cases in `test/`.

 ## Example

-Here are samples program written in `Coo`:
+Here are sample programs written in `Coo`:

 - fibonacci.coo
     ```coo